sfratini/altran-sfratini/README.md

 ##Testing

 Jest unit testing is included in repo.
 Just execute 'npm test' or 'yarn jest' from inside the root folder.
+If the test dont run because they dont detect changes, press 'a'